noun: adventure; plural noun: adventures

 1. an unusual and exciting or daring experience.

 What we do

-ACE; or the Adventure Centre for Education is the school’s outdoor education programme.
+ACE; or the Adventure Centre for Education is the school’s outdoor education department.

-Working alongside guidelines for learning outside the classroom and the Institute for Outdoor learning the ACE team work theraputically with the students to encourage positive growth in their social, emotional and mental health wellbeing.
-The purpose of the work ACE do is more than just fun and games, (they are a by-product), ACE chooses activities and tasks that develop and challenge the young people at Bowden House School.
+Working alongside guidelines for learning outside the classroom and the Institute for Outdoor learning, the ACE team work with the students to encourage positive growth in their social, emotional and mental health wellbeing.
+The purpose of the work of ACE, is more than just fun and games (they are a by-product), ACE chooses activities and tasks that develop and challenge the young people at Bowden House School.

 - develop confidence,

 - develop resilience

 - develop environmental awareness

 - promote personal wellbeing